Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

     ```

+The `output` parameter is used display the output as a table to increase readability.

 10. Get the Kubernetes config files for your new AKS cluster.
 This is necessary to use `kubectl` to manage your Kubernetes cluster.
     ```